minvws/nl-kat-coordination/docs/source/manual/reports.rst

    * - TLS
      - The table shows which TLS protocol versions and TLS ciphers were identified on the system, including the status of the identified data.
 This means that if outdated protocols (such as SSL3) are identified, the table will show a recommendation such as ‘Phase out’.
      - The aggregate findings of the TLS report can be found under the safe connections checks.
-     - This data is aggregated unden the safe connections checks.
+     - This data is aggregated under the safe connections checks.
    * - Vulnerability
      - The table gives an overview of the identified CVE's on the system.
      - The table gives an overview of the identified CVE's on the system.